-Address (1) , Age and Position(s) with Company Term of Office (2) and Length of Time Served Principal Occupation(s) Direct Held by During Michael A. Reisner Age: 51 Co-Chairman and Co-Chief Executive Officer of the Company 2011 - 2024 Michael A. Reisner serves as Co-Chairman of the Board and Co-Chief Executive Officer of the Company (since 2011) and CIG.
+Name, Address (1) , Age and Position(s) with Company Term of Office (2) and Length of Time Served Principal Occupation(s) Other Public Directorships Held by Director During the Past 5 Years Michael A. Reisner Age: 52 Co- Chairman and Co-Chief Executive Officer of the Company 2011 - 2024 Michael A. Reisner serves as Co-Chairman of the Board and Co-Chief Executive Officer of the Company (since 2011) and CIG.
 Mr. Reisner serves on the investment committee of CIM.
 In addition, Mr. Reisner is a Trustee, Co-President and Co-Chief Executive Officer and serves on the investment allocation committee of CION Ares Diversified Credit Fund, a diversified, closed-end management investment company.
 He joined CION Investments in 2001.
 Mr. Reisner was formerly Chief Financial Officer from January 2007 through April 2008.
 Mr. Reisner was also formerly Executive Vice President - Originations from February 2006 through January 2007.
 Mr. Reisner was Senior Vice President and General Counsel from January 2004 through January 2006.
 Mr. Reisner was Vice President and Associate General Counsel from March 2001 until December 2003.
 Previously, from 1996 to 2001, Mr. Reisner was an attorney in private practice in New York.
 Mr. Reisner received a J.D., cum laude, from New York Law School and a B.A. from the University of Vermont.
-CION Divers Credit Through his extensive experiences as a senior executive, including his time as chief financial officer of CION Investments, Mr. Reisner brings business expertise, finance and risk assessment skills to the Company.
-Mr. Reisner's prior risk assessment skills to the Company.
-Mr. Reisner's prior position as a corporate attorney allows him to bring to the Board and the Company the benefit of his experience negotiating and structuring various investment transactions as well as an understanding of the legal, business, compliance and regulatory issues similar to those issues facing business development companies.
-Mr. Reisner's positions as Co-Chairman and Co-Chief Executive Officer of the Company provide the Board with a direct line of communication to, and direct knowledge of the operations of, the Company.
+CION Ares Diversified Credit Fund Through his extensive experiences as a senior executive, including his time as chief financial officer of CION Investments, Mr. Reisner brings business expertise, finance and risk assessment skills to the Company.
+Mr. Reisner's prior position as a corporate attorney allows him to bring to the Board and the Company the benefit of his experience negotiating and structuring various investment transactions as well as an understanding of the legal, business, compliance and regulatory issues similar to those issues facing business development operations of, the Company.

+companies.
+Mr. Reisner's positions as Co-Chairman and Co-Chief Executive Officer of the Company provide the Board with a direct line of communication to, and direct knowledge of the